Who can apply | Supporter information | How to find a sponsor |

 - Received a deportation order from the U.S. in the previous 5 years.

-- Have permanent residency or dual nationality in any country other than Venezuela.
+- Have permanent residency or dual nationality in any other country.

 - Have refugee status in any country.